FernandoFH/SRE/AWS/SAA-C03-Notes/README.md

   - Cannot be a boot volume
   - Up to 99.9% Durability
 - Cold HDD (SC1)

   - Max throughput is 250 MB/s per Volumen
   - Less frequently accessed data
   - Cannot be a boot volume
   - Lowest cost
   - Up to 99.9% Durability

+- **EFS (Amazon Elastic File System)**

+  - Managed NFS (Network file system) that can be mounted on many EC2 instances.
+  - EFS works with EC2 instances in multiple Avalaibility Zones.
+  - Highly available and scalable: however, it is expensive.

+  - Uses NFSv4 Protocol
+  - Windows not supported at this time
+  - Encryption at rest using KMS
+  - Scales automatically

+  - 1000s Concurrent connections
+  - 10 Gbps Throughput
+  - Petabytes Scaling

+- **FSx**

+  - Is built on windows Server

+- **AWS BackUp**
+  - Central Management
+  - Automation
+  - Improved Compleance

 ### - Databases

+- RDS
+- RDS is for OLTP Workloads

+#### Data Base Engine

+- SQL Server
+- Oracle
+- MySql
+- Amazon Aurora
+- Maria DB
+- PostgresSQL

+#### OLTP vs OLAP

+- Online Transaction Processing (OLTP)
+  - Trassaccional in real Time
+- Online Analytical Processing (OLAP)

+  - Complex Querys analize

+- Multi-AZ
+  - An Axact copy of your porduction database in another Available zone.
+  - Used for diaster recovery
+  - In the event of a failure, RDS will automatically fail over to the Stanby instance.
+- Read Replica
+  - A read-only copy of your promary database in the same AZ
+  - Used to increase or scale read performance
+  - Great fot read-heavy workloads and takes the load off primary database.

+#### Amazon Aurora

+- Database relacional
+- 2 Copies of your data are contained in each AZ, with min 3 AZ.
+6 Copies of your data.
+- You can share Aurora snapshots with Other AWS Account
+- 3 Types of repplicas available: Aurora, MySql, PostgresSQL

+#### DynamoDB

+- NoSQL database
+- Sopports document and key-value data models.
+- Eventually consistent reads (Default)

+#### Atomic - Consistent - Isolated - Durable

+#### DocumentDB

+- NoSql Database

+#### Amazon Keysapces

+- Amazon's Apache cassadra database service.
+- Keysapces is serverless.

+#### Amazon Neptune

+- Graph Database

+#### Quantum Ledger Database (QLDB)

+- Ledger database: immutable, trasparent and has cryptographically -

 ### - VPC Networking